The Unspoiled Natural Beauty of Roseau, Dominica

-The group took a bus from the pier to the destination and walked about twenty minutes to the falls.
-Hidden in the midst of the lush jungle terrain were the gracefully flowing waterfalls.
+The group took a bus from the cruise pier to the destination and hiked about twenty minutes to the get to the falls.
+Hidden in the midst of the lush jungle terrain were gracefully flowing waterfalls.

-The beautiful twin falls cascade into pools beneath you.
+The beautiful twin falls cascade into pools beneath the ground you are standing on.
 From the platform, you can get amazing pictures as the water falls in your background.
 Use caution as it was raining the day we were there and the paths were very slippery.
 If you should need to purchase a raincoat, they were available for $5.

 Shopping starts at the end of the bayfront pier as you enter the Old Market Plaza.
 Popular items to shop for are wood-carvings, woven handicrafts, rum, and leather goods.
 Market stalls line the street adjacent to the pier, and reggae music can be heard nearly everywhere.
-It certainly is a lively and vibrant city.
+Dominica certainly is a lively and vibrant city.

-FYI: Dominica’s cuisine is based on “local wildlife” and includes crab, crayfish, agouti, and crapaud, or “mountain chicken”.
+- Roseau, Dominica’s cuisine is based on “local wildlife” and includes crab, crayfish, agouti, and crapaud, or “mountain chicken”.

-Dominica Photo Gallery:
+Roseau, Dominica Photo Gallery:

 Check out our other cruise port articles: